Morris Marina: Post-demise

-In 1974, George Turnbull retired from BL and took two Marinas, one saloon and one coupé, to a to the automotive division of the Hyundai conglomerate Korea, which was interested in developing its own car, instead of assembling Ford and Mitsubishi automobiles under licence.
+In 1974, George Turnbull retired from BL and took two Marinas, one saloon and one coupé, to the automotive division of the Korea conglomerate Hyundai, which was interested in developing its own car, instead of assembling Ford and Mitsubishi automobiles under licence.
 Hyundai took the Marinas and developed the Hyundai Pony from them, in three, four and five-door variants, a station wagon, and a pick-up, kick-starting the company's ascendancy in car manufacturing.

 The Marina lived on in many smaller ways: many parts from the Marina were used in other British Leyland vehicles.
 The door handles from the Marina were utilized in the Austin Allegro, Range Rover, Triumph TR7, and the first series of Land Rover Discovery, until 1998.
 They were also used by some models of the Reliant Scimitar, and by various Lotus cars, including some versions of the Lotus Esprit.
 The indicator switchgear, also used on the Triumph Stag, eventually became part of the Lamborghini Diablo.
 Marina-sourced gearboxes were used in the MG Midget 1500 version.

 Top Gear

 British television show Top Gear often displayed a running gag of destroying a Marina through various episodes.
-Notably, destruction of a Marina frequently involved the show's hosts (Jeremy Clarkson, Richard Hammond, and James May) dropping a piano onto the roof.
-The show famously received threats from the UK Morris Marina Owners club due to their famous enjoyment in the many destructions of several Marinas, in which they openly read the online threats during various news segments during several episodes, often reacting by mocking the group.
-During a 2009 episode in which the 3 hosts were tasked with entering an ice race in France, Clarkson claimed the Marina featured as the trio's backup car was previously owned by the wife of the president - presumably of the Marina Owners' Club, but facetiously understood by the trio as Carla Bruni, wife of then-president Nicolas Sarkozy.
+Notably, destruction of a Marina frequently involved the show's hosts (Jeremy Clarkson, Richard Hammond, and James May) dropping a piano onto the roof; Hammond once tried to avoid that by driving a Marina with a piano already on top of it, only for a second one to land on it as he was away from the car running to get a tool kit for a mechanical issue.
+The show received threats on the forum for the Morris Marina Owners' Club, whose members took issue with the destruction of the Marinas; the presenters responded by reading and mocking the forum posts in news segments.
+During a 2009 episode in which the hosts were tasked with entering an ice race in France, Clarkson claimed the Marina featured as the trio's backup car was previously owned by the wife of the president - presumably of the Marina Owners' Club, but facetiously understood by the trio as Carla Bruni, wife of then-president Nicolas Sarkozy.
 Clarkson was adamant through the episode to preserve the Marina due to its high profile ownership, though the car was later destroyed in similar fashion with a piano being dropped on its roof following the race.
 In the Top Gear book Crap Cars by Richard Porter, the Marina was named fourth worst car of all time.
 However, presenter James May stated that at least one Marina should be preserved, as a warning to future generations.